Fragtality/PilotsDeck/README.md

 3. If you already have Profiles with the same Name (as shown in the StreamDeck UI), the App will **remove the old** Profiles (and update existing Profile Mappings to the new ones).
 If want to keep the old Profiles, **uncheck** 'Remove old Profiles'.<br/>
 If you want to keep the extracted Package Contents, check *Keep extracted Files ...*.
 The Contents will be kept in Profiles Sub-Folder of the Plugin (named after the Package Name).<br/><br/>
 4. Click Install.
 Note that the StreamDeck Software will be automatically started and stopped as needed.<br/><br/>
 5. The App will extract and copy the Images and Scripts to the Plugin Directory for you.<br/>The Profiles need to be installed through the StreamDeck UI: **Click on the Link** displayed in the Profile Manager App, wait for the StreamDeck UI to come up and the select the correct StreamDeck to install the clicked Profile to.
-Repeat for each Profile.<br/>
+Repeat for each Profile. **NOTE**: All Profiles in the Package must be either installed or ignored before the Installation continues!<br/>
 You need to click every Link for the Installation to finish successfully.
 If you do not want or need one of the Profiles, just Cancel the Installation in the StreamDeck UI!<br/>
 <img src="img/ProfileManager-Installing.png" width="512"><br/><br/>
 6. If selected, the App will now remove the old Profiles (if your updating existing Profiles), remove the "Copy" from the Profile Name (of the new ones) and update the Profile Mappings (if there are existing Mappings).<br/>**NOTE**: The Update-Mechanic will only work, if you **keep the Profile Name**.<br/><img src="img/ProfileManager-Completed.png" width="512"><br/><br/>